Life Insurance with PTSD can be a difficult task at times.

 Life Insurance carriers like to see how a condition is being treated and how stable it is.
 Life insurance carriers find it important to know how many medications it takes to control the condition.

 If you have prior suicide attempts, it is going to be more difficult to get life insurance coverage.
 Although, it is not impossible.

-There are several different insurance carriers that exist.
-There also offer different levels of coverage and extra “perks” within the policy.
-If you fit the criteria to be able to open shop all insurance carriers you need, take advantage of it.
+There is also offer different levels of coverage and extra “perks” within the policy.
+If you fit the criteria to be able to openly shop all insurance carriers you need to take advantage of it.